Credentials

 • Minimum experience of at least 50 interventions.

-Use the rule of 10, 5, and 5
+Always Use the Rule of 10, 5, and 5

 Our recommendation to you, the family looking for help with your loved one, is to ask for references.
 Not only personal or family references, but references of at least 10 state licensed treatment centers that have worked with the intervention provider for at least 5 years.
-Any legitimate intervention service provider can easily provide such information for you.
-In addition, asking for at least 5 personal references from families that have worked with the provider in the past can be invaluable.

 • 10 state licensed treatment center references